Usage¶

 can also save deployment metadata, such as location and background setting.

-section includes current system info (e.g. temperature,
+The Advanced section includes current system info (e.g. temperature,

-Run the webapp.py
+Run the web app with:

 Use one of the links that is shown in the Terminal to open the web app in your